Govindarajan-D/AzureDoc-Generator/README.md

 ## Features

-The program is work in progress and can generate HTML file at the moment.
-DOCX is in progress
+The program is work in progress.
+It generates DOCX file but needs more formatting

 ## Usage
 You need to install DocumentFormat.OpenXML before using this program.